 The Nancy Fairfax Artist in Residence Studio (AIR)

-Visual artists, curators, arts writers and visual arts educators are invited to apply to be part of the Artist in Residence (AIR) program, which is in two streams:
+Visual artists are invited to apply to be part of the Artist in Residence (AIR) program, which is in two streams:

 FEE PAYING RESIDENCY: Artists and arts professionals are invited to apply to rent the Nancy Fairfax Artist in Residence Studio.
 The program is subsidised making the rental fee just $300 per week.
-For further details and to apply refer to the Fee Paying Application Form and Guidelines (621kB PDF).
-OPEN - APPLY NOW for residencies in 2016.
+For further details and to apply refer to the AIR Guidelines and Application Form (547kB PDF).
+OPEN - APPLY NOW for residencies in 2018.
+Applications will be assessed from 10 June onwards, in the order in which they are received.

 FUNDED RESIDENCY: Occurring twice a year, the funded residencies are supported through the generous benefaction of Mr Tim Fairfax and complemented by government grants and the Gallery’s support organisations.